Wade MacLauchlan: Personal life, community involvement, honours and awards

 MacLauchlan chaired the founding committee of the Palmer Conference on Public Sector Leadership and was actively involved, including as chair, with the first three Palmer Conferences: Public Servants and their Relationships with Politicians and the Media (2010), Developing a Canadian Energy Strategy (2011), and Canadian Immigration Law and Policy (2012).

+In 2022 and 2023, MacLauchlan served as Chair of the Independent Advisory Board for Supreme Court of Canada Judicial Appointments, a non-partisan body that provides merit-based recommendations to the Prime Minister for Supreme Court nominations.
+During his tenure, the advisory processes led to two historic appointments: the first Indigenous justice named to the Supreme Court of Canada and the establishment of the Court’s first female majority.
+His leadership in this role reflected his longstanding contributions to Canadian legal education and public service.

 Prior to getting into political life, MacLauchlan was a board member of the Windsor Foundation and as an inaugural director and later chair of the Medavie Health Foundation, which identified child and youth mental health and Type-2 diabetes as priority areas for support.
-While at UNB, MacLauchlan was a founding director of the Muriel McQueen Fergusson Foundation for Eliminating Family Violence and chaired the committee for the.
-150th Anniversary of the Law Society of New Brunswick.
 While at Dalhousie, he served on the board of the Dalhousie Legal Aid Clinic and was a founding member of the Nova Scotia chapter of Lawyers for Social Responsibility.

-MacLauchlan has been involved in various business endeavours, including family businesses and as an investor in several start-up technology firms based on PEI.
-He is a director of Anne in China Inc., which translated Anne of Green Gables into Mandarin and published it in China in 2011.
-The book was shortlisted by the country's national publishers' association as one of the most influential novels published in China in 2012.
-He is director and president of a local land development company, Covehead Development Inc.
+MacLauchlan has been involved in various business endeavours, including family businesses and as an investor in several early-stage technology firms based on PEI and a local land development company.

+MacLauchlan is a recipient of all three Queen Elizabeth II Jubilee Medals: The Golden Jubilee Medal (2002), The Diamond Jubilee Medal (2012), and The Platinum Jubilee Medal (2022).
+Each medal was awarded in recognition of his contributions to Canadian public life, education, and civic leadership.

+In May 2025, MacLauchlan was awarded the King Charles III Coronation Medal, a commemorative honour recognizing Canadians who have made significant contributions to their communities or to the nation.